Scaling Behaviors of LLM Reinforcement Learning Post-Training: An Empirical Study in Mathematical Reasoning: Abstract

 \section{Abstract}

 While scaling laws for large language models (LLMs) during pre-training have been extensively studied, their behavior under reinforcement learning (RL) post-training remains largely unexplored.
-This paper presents a systematic empirical investigation of scaling behaviors in RL-based post-training, with a particular focus on mathematical reasoning.
-Based on 54 experiments across diverse model sizes and training settings, we characterize how model scale, data volume, and computational budget interact to shape performance.
-Our analysis leads to four key findings: \ding{182} Under a fixed computational budget, larger models trained for fewer steps consistently outperform smaller models trained for more steps. \ding{183} Given a fixed amount of training data, larger models achieve superior sample efficiency, yielding lower loss. \ding{184} In data-constrained regimes, repeated reuse of high-quality data proves highly effective, as final performance is primarily governed by the total number of optimization steps rather than the uniqueness of samples. \ding{185} These scaling behaviors are robust across both base and instruction-tuned models, which share similar learning dynamics (e.g., larger models show faster convergence) even while differing in absolute accuracy.
-Collectively, these results provide a principled foundation and practical guidelines for efficiently scaling the reasoning capabilities of LLMs through RL post-training.
+This paper investigates the scaling behavior of Large Language Model (LLM) reinforcement learning post-training, focusing on mathematical reasoning.
+Through experiments across the Qwen2.5 series (0.5B to 72B), we characterize how model scale, data, and compute interact.
+Our analysis yields four key findings: \ding{182} Larger models consistently demonstrate superior compute and data efficiency. \ding{183} The relationship between model performance and training resources follows a \textbf{predictive power-law} across both base and instruction-tuned models. \ding{184} RL learning efficiency exhibits a latent \textbf{saturation trend} with increasing model scale. \ding {185} In data-constrained regimes, performance is primarily driven by the \textbf{total volume of training data} rather than sample uniqueness.
+These results offer practical guidelines for scaling reasoning capabilities through reinforcement learning post-training.